ipb-halle/GoldenMutagenesis/README.md

 implementation of this technique, this R-library has been developed for the automated primer design and the graphical evaluation of sequencing results to determine the quality of the library.

-This library is currently still under development and will be enhanced by an R shiny web-application.
+The publication is available at https://rdcu.be/bMfta.

+## Web-interface
+A web-based user-interface is available at https://msbi.ipb-halle.de/GoldenMutagenesisWeb.

+The GitHub page of the webinterface can be found at https://github.com/ipb-halle/GoldenMutagenesisWeb.

+A docker container containing the web interface can be found at https://hub.docker.com/r/sneumann/goldenmutagenesisweb.

 ## Installation

-You can install GoldenMutagenesis from github with:
+You can install GoldenMutagenesis from GitHub with:

 ``` r
 # install.packages("devtools")
 devtools::install_github("ipb-halle/GoldenMutagenesis")
 ```

+## Documentation

+The documentation can be accessed at https://ipb-halle.github.io/GoldenMutagenesis/.

-## Example
+## Examples

+### Vignettes
-To start with this library we recommend to have a look on our vignettes\!
+To start with this library we recommend to have a look at our vignettes\!
 [Point
 Mutagenesis](https://ipb-halle.github.io/GoldenMutagenesis/articles/Point_Mutagenesis.html)